infinite-table/infinite-react/www/content/docs/learn/columns/column-headers.page.md

 So if you specify a custom <PropLink name="columns.renderHeader">renderHeader</PropLink> function, it's up to you to use the results of the previous functions in the pipeline, in order to fully take control of the column header.

+#### Available properties on the renderBag

+The `renderBag` object contains the following properties available to the render functions of the column header:

+- `header` - the label of the column header.
+- `sortIcon` - the default sort icon
+- `filterIcon` - the filter icon - displayed when the current column is used in filtering
+- `filterEditor` - the current filter editor
+- `menuIcon` - the menu icon that can be clicked to open the column menu
+- `selectionCheckBox` - the selection check box - displays the current selection status and controls the selection for all rows.
+- `all` - all of the above combined together in a `React.Fragment`.

 ### Customizing the Sort Icon

 For customizing the sort icon, use the <PropLink name="columns.renderSortIcon">column.renderSortIcon</PropLink> function.